 The Roku® mobile app is a free application for iOS® and Android™ devices that turns your mobile device into a control center for your Roku streaming player or Roku TV™.
 The first step to taking advantage of the app is to choose the Roku device from the device discovery screen that appears when you first launch the app.

 My Roku device does not appear on the discovery screen

 If your Roku device does not appear in the discovery screen list, it could be caused by one of the following:

 - Your Roku device and your mobile device are not connected to the same wireless network.
 Review the suggestions to help find the correct wireless network.

 - Your Roku device is using a public IP address.
-You can find the IP address by visiting Settings > Network on your Roku device.
+You can find the IP address by visiting Settings > Network > About on your Roku device.
 This is most common when a router is not installed on your network.
 Install a router to manage the IP addresses, or contact your ISP or the person who manages your network to help resolve this problem.